Jayasenthur/-Dynamic-Data-Ingestion-and-Storage-in-HDFS-with-Automated-Hive-Integration/README.md

 ## Problem statement
 The goal of this project is to **fetch population data from a specified public dataset URL**, store it in **HDFS**, and create a corresponding **Hive table** to query and visualize the data.The project emphasizes the complete flow from downloading structured data to **automated ingestion and validation** using a script.

-Steps include:
-- Ensuring data availability and retrieval success.
-- Identifying file format and schema structure.
-- Storing the data in HDFS via CLI.
-- Creating Hive tables to reflect the dataset's schema.
-- Loading the data into Hive.
-- Validating the data using simple HiveQL queries.
-- (Optional) Automating the workflow for repeated or scheduled ingestion.

 ## Approach

 1. **Verify Link Access**